mdn/advanced-js-fundamentals-ck/tutorials/02-functions/01-calling-functions.md

 spot.anotherBoundSayHello(); // My name is Taco.
 ```

-`bind` is useful when working with asynchronous JavaScript using callbacks or promises.
+`bind()` is useful when working with asynchronous JavaScript using callbacks or promises.
 When we make an AJAX request to a server, we typically pass a callback function that will execute when we hear back from the server.
-While, we're usually writing this function in context of the object we're working with.
-It will be executed in a totally different context.
+We will usually write this function in context of the object we're working with, but with `bind()` it can be executed in a totally different context.

 Let's take a look at an example without any asynchronous callbacks: